 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-As you hike along the Appalachian Trail with your expedition crew, you’ll learn how to work together and discover the commitment and effort it takes to truly work as a team.
-You will travel with all the food and equipment you need to conduct your expedition such as shelters, stoves, maps, emergency equipment and much more.
-You and your fellow crew members will learn basic outdoor skills like Leave-No-Trace ethics, outdoor living and backcountry travel in order to successfully live, work, eat and discover together.
-This process will not only hone your communication, problem-solving and leadership skills, but also take you on a journey unlike anything you’ve ever imagined.
+Students learn how to work together and discover the commitment and effort it takes to truly work as a team as they hike along the Appalachian Trail.
+Students travel with all the food and equipment needed to conduct an expedition, such as tarp shelters, stoves, maps, emergency equipment and much more.
+Participants learn basic outdoor skills like Leave-No-Trace Ethics, outdoor living, and backcountry travel in order to successfully live, work, eat and discover together.
+This process will not only hone communication, problem-solving, and leadership skills, but take students on a journey unlike anything they’ve ever imagined.

-Be prepared to canoe in the Delaware Water Gap where each section of the river has its own personality.
-If you want secluded, wide water with lots of wildlife, the stretch that flows through the Delaware Water Gap National Recreation Area from Matamoras to Kittatinny Point offers it all.
-In addition to learning valuable paddling techniques in a tandem canoe, you and your fellow crew members will learn basic outdoor skills like Leave-No-Trace ethics, outdoor living and backcountry travel in order to successfully live and play together.
-This process will hone your communication, problem-solving and leadership skills.
-During the expedition, you will learn to use technical equipment, tie knots, paddle and camp, all while Instructors provide expert supervision.
+Each section of the Delaware Water Gap is different and has its own personality.
+The stretch that flows through the Delaware Water Gap National Recreation Area from Matamoras to Kittatinny Point offers secluded, wide water with lots of wildlife.
+In addition to learning valuable paddling techniques in a tandem canoe, students learn basic outdoor skills like Leave-No-Trace Ethics, outdoor living, and backcountry travel in order to successfully live, work, eat, and play together.
+This process hones communication, problem-solving and leadership skills.
+During the expedition, students learn to use technical equipment, tie knots, paddle and camp, all while Instructors provide expert supervision.